 Function of Tanah Lot Temple

-- Spiritual Protection: It serves as a guardian temple to ward off evil spirits from the sea.
+- Spiritual Protection: The temple serves as a guardian against negative sea forces, believed to protect Bali from evil spirits coming from the ocean.

-- Place of Worship: Dedicated to Dewa Baruna (Varuna), the sea god, it is a key site for Hindu rituals.
+- Place of Worship: Dedicated to Dewa Baruna (Varuna), the god of the sea, it is an important site for prayers and Hindu rituals.

-- Pilgrimage Destination: Balinese Hindus visit the temple during religious ceremonies and festivals to pray and seek blessings.
+- Pilgrimage Destination: Balinese Hindus visit the temple during religious ceremonies and festivals to pray, seek blessings, and perform sacred rituals.

-- Cultural Landmark: Beyond its religious significance, Tanah Lot is a symbol of Bali’s unique blend of spirituality and natural beauty.
+- Cultural Landmark: Beyond its religious role, Tanah Lot stands as a symbol of Bali’s unique harmony between spirituality and natural beauty.

 Batu Bolong Temple